Secure PAC Bayesian Regression via Real Shamir Secret Sharing: Introduction

 \section{Introduction}

-The main purpose of machine learning is to find a model based on data such that the model generalizes to instances outside the data set.
-The more data we possess the better is our foundation for constructing a good model.
-However, the data may be sensitive meaning that we are not allowed to share the data with others.
-This could be the case if the data regards the price of houses, health, or bank account information.
-In this paper, we consider the case where several parties hold a data set and each party wants to learn a model trained/based on the data in all the data sets.
-In other words, we strive learn the model without giving up the privacy of the data.
-For this we propose to use techniques from secure multiparty computation (MPC).
-Originally, MPC is carried out over a finite field, but recent research consider MPC over real numbers \cite{Katrine_Shamir} and we will make use of this approach.
+The main purpose of system identification and machine learning is to find a model based on data such that the model generalizes to instances outside the data set.
+The more data we possess the better is the model.
+However, the data may be sensitive and hence we are not allowed to share the data with others.
+In this paper, we consider the case where several parties hold a data set and each party wants to learn a model trained on the data in all the data sets.
+We strive to learn the model without giving up the privacy of the data.
 One way to determine a model is to rely on the PAC Bayesian framework, which can be used if some prior knowledge of the model is available.
-There are a lot of PAC Bayesian bounds in the literature which assess the generalization error with a high probability, see for instance \cite{LangfordBound, McAllesterBound, CatoniBound, AlquierBound}.
-In this paper, we use the PAC Bayesian framework to consider linear model estimation together with a normally distributed prior.
-In this setup, one can show that we can get a closed form solution for the estimation.
-However, with the assumption that data is split between different parties, we show how one can use MPC to compute the model without violating privacy.
+There are a lot of PAC Bayesian bounds in the literature which assess the generalization error with a high probability, see for instance \cite{AlquierBound, CatoniBound, LangfordBound, McAllesterBound}.
+We use the PAC Bayesian framework with a normally distributed prior to obtain a linear model estimation.
+In this setup, we get a closed form solution for the estimation.

+For the purpose of privacy, techniques from secure multiparty computation (MPC) are useful.
+In \cite{Ridge_reg}, they apply homomorphic encryption and Yao garbled circuits to achieve the secure ridge regression as a secure machine learning algorithm.
+In \cite{Lin_Reg_dist} MPC is used to securely compute linear regression without prior and where the data is split between two parties.
+Another study uses encrypted data for their classification phases as they call it privacy-preserving classification \cite{bost2014machine}.
+Originally, and in these papers, MPC is carried out over a finite field, but recent research considers MPC over real numbers \cite{Katrine_Shamir} and we take this approach.
+However, this is a fairly new approach and in \cite{Katrine_Shamir} the privacy is only shown for a single operation.
+In this paper we want to argue that the privacy is retained even when several secure computations are carried out sequentially.